mystatus/covid19-reports/README.md

 ## Workspaces

-We're using [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) to simplify sharing functionality/types across subprojects.
+We\'re using [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) to simplify sharing functionality/types
+across subprojects.
 Any functions or types that may be useful on both the server and client should be added to the `shared` subproject and exported in its `index.ts` file.